 Read on for information on how you can be part of our virtual lobby day!

-This new bill gives you the opportunity to do more than just hear about what we’re doing at the Summit – you get to participate in a critically important way.
-On Thursday, March 11th, while we are visiting Congress in person, we need you to call your own Congressperson and ask them to co-sponsor H.R.
-4722, the Active Community Transportation Act, introduced by Congressman Blumenauer.
+On Thursday, March 10th, while we are visiting Congress in person, we need you to call your own U.S. Representative and both Senators and ask them continue to support federal funding for bicycling.
 When you call, you can use these talking points:

-Here are the phone numbers for all the Massachusetts Congresspeople:
+Here are the phone numbers for all the U.S. Representatives for Massachusetts:

 |District||Rep Name||Office Number|

-Don’t who your Congressperson is?
+Don't know who your U.S. Representative is?
 Click here and enter your address to find out.

-Please don’t forget to call on Thursday, March 11th, to be part of the National Bike Summit Lobby Day.
+Please don't forget to call on Thursday, March 10th, to be part of MassBike's National Bike Summit Virtual Lobby Day.
+And then leave a comment here to let us know you called!